rommelnunez/personalwebsite/content/graduationportraits.md

 ---
 <script src='https://pictimecloudaf-m.azureedge.net/pictures/scripts/compiled/artgalleryembed.js'></script><iframe frameborder='0' id='pictimeIntegration' src='https://rommelnunez.pic-time.com/client?headless=true' style='width:100%;height:100%'></iframe>
 ---

 ## Details and Cancellation Policy
 Note: all rates account for post processing and equipment fees.

-If you would like me to use **film** during your session, that would be an additional $56 dollars in film and processing fees.
+If you would like me to use **film** during your session, that would be an additional *$56 dollars* in film and processing fees.

-For groups larger than 4, please reach out to me!

 If you are ready to book, please find a time that works for you through the button at the corner of the screen.
 They are filling quickly!